laravel/docs/pennant.md

         }
     }

-Once in place we no longer trigger any database queries inside the loop.

-To load values only when it has not already been loaded, use the `loadMissing` method:
+To load feature values only when they have not already been loaded, you may use the `loadMissing` method:

     Feature::for($users)->loadMissing([
         'new-api',